Skip to content

 Method

-Put all of the ingredients, aside from the lemon zest, into a cocktail shake.
+Put all of the ingredients, aside from the lemon zest, into a cocktail shaker.
 Shake the ingredients hard, with the ice, and then strain them into a rocks glass that is filled with ice.

 You should then squeeze the zest of the lemon, with the shiny side down, over the top of the drink.
 The purpose of this is so that the scented oils spray across the top of the drink.